scala-text/scala_text/src/introduction-to-typeclass.md

 trait Additive[A] {
   def plus(a: A, b: A): A
   def zero: A
-  def one: A
 }
 object Additive {
   implicit object IntAdditive extends Additive[Int] {
     def plus(a: Int, b: Int): Int = a + b def zero: Int = 0
-    def one: Int = 1
   }
   implicit object DoubleAdditive extends Additive[Double] {
     def plus(a: Double, b: Double): Double = a + b def zero: Double = 0.0
-    def one: Double = 1
   }
 }
 ```